How to get an A* in O level Islamiat? Indeed, a very good question. But, what is the answer?

 In this article, I am going to share with you a step-by-step guide on acing your Islamiat exam.
 So let’s start without further introduction.

 The only thing we need to know is that hard work outweighs talent.
 If you are talented but you do not work hard then, your talent will not help you.
 Instead, someone who strives hard has a better chance of success.

-Now you might be thinking that this article will only stress upon the fact that working for hours will get you a A*.
+Now you might be thinking that this article will only stress the fact that working for hours will get you an A*.

 No!
 This is not what we will talk about.
 Let’s break the topic so that it will be easier for you to understand.

 How to get A* in O Level Islamiat

 O level Islamiat P1 tips: